KSP-RO/AJE/GameData/AJE/Readme_AJE.txt

-AJE is by camlost, with a bit of code here and there by NathanKell
+AJE is by camlost, with some code by NathanKell and blowfish

 For docs and readme see the forum thread. http://forum.kerbalspaceprogram.com/threads/70008